joaovictorlopezpereira/Metacircular-Evaluator/README.md

 # How to Run the Code

-To run the code provided in metacircular-evaluator.scm, follow these steps:
+To run the code provided in ``metacircular-evaluator.scm``, follow these steps:

 + Install the ``DrRacket`` IDE, if not already installed.
 + Open ``DrRacket`` and go to the menu: ``File → Install Package``.